Bluehawk2008/SovietGuards/README.md

 To install, simply extract the "SovietGuards.dll" file into your /mods/ folder.

 ***Acknowledgements***
 This mod does not copy or incorporate any material wholesale from other modders, but were it not for the availability of the source code written by ATLAS, aka thebeninator on github, and Andrix(44), this project would never have come to fruition.
 I owe them, and the geniuses behind the UnityExplorer project a debt of gratitude.
-In that same spirit, the source code for this mod is included in this RAR archive.

 ***Known Issues***
 - The emblems don't disappear or darken after a vehicle has blown up and burnt down to a rusty hulk.